Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

-In Bayesian settings, inverse problems and the problem of propagation of uncertainty through a computational (forward) model are strongly connected.
-Prior and posterior probabilities express our belief about possible values of the parameters $\bZ$ before and after observations.
+The inverse problem and propagation of uncertainty through a computational (forward) model are strongly connected.
+Prior and posterior probabilities express our belief about possible values of the parameters $\kappa(x,\bZ)$ before and after observations.